Colony Park Management and Restoration

 Tue September 25, 2018

-Update 12/12/18: Colony Park boardwalk has been completed as is open for public use.
+Update 12/12/18: Colony Park boardwalk has been completed and is open for public use.

 Colony Park, west of Mead Junior High, is beginning the long process of landscape management and restoration.
 Located at 1920 Baltimore Drive, this park is an open land site with walking and biking trails for public use and enjoyment.
 Natural area management helps to control storm water, increase plant and wildlife diversity as well as reduce weeds.
 Set to begin in early October 2018, the Elk Grove Park District’s goal is to showcase the quality natural landscape that can be achieved through proper management and careful plantings.
 The project is being paid for by the developers of the Elk Grove Technology Park.